JingwenWang95/DSP-SLAM/README.md

 If you have problem installing mmdetection3d but can run mmdetection smoothly, then you can start with mono sequences as they only require 2D detector.

 # 4. License
 DSP-SLAM includes the third-party open-source software ORB-SLAM2, which itself includes third-party open-source software.
 Each of these components have their own license.
+DSP-SLAM also takes a part of code from DeepSDF which is under MIT license: https://github.com/facebookresearch/DeepSDF.

 DSP-SLAM is released under [GPLv3 license](LICENSE) in line with ORB-SLAM2.
 For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](Dependencies.md).